eic/epic-analysis/tutorial/README.md

     of averages of kinematics variables, where each row is for a Q2 bin;
     one table is produced for each pT bin

+4. Draw ratio of histograms for different y-minima
+  - `analysis_yRatio.C`: bins in 3 y-minima, along with a full-y bin
+  - `postprocess_yRatio.C`: produces ratios of all histograms, with a y-minimum divided by no y-minimum

 More examples will be added eventually; for now you are encouraged to look at other existing analysis and postprocessor macros